MrMusAddict/FactorioGraphTheory/README.md

 Other Logic

 * All nodes can only have 2 parents and 2 children (to be consistent with splitters in Factorio).
 If you try to make a third connection, the oldest connection will be deleted.
-* Right Clicking a node will select it.
-Right clicking a second node afterwards will connect both, making the first the parent.

 ___